mahmoud/clastic/README.rst

 Sources and built-ins
 ^^^^^^^^^^^^^^^^^^^^^

-The "Hello, World!" example used argument bound in from the URL, one of the four sources for arguments:
+The "Hello, World!" example used an argument bound in from the URL, one of the four sources for arguments:

 - **Route URL pattern**